For victims of police violence, family spokespeople emerge to carry legacies, spur action

 As Clark fights his own legal battles, he’s continued to travel from one scene of unrest to the next to meet the next Justin Blake and pass on the advice he received from the last uncle.

-“He has to keep that energy up,” Stevante said of Jacob Blake.
+“He has to keep that energy up,” Stevante said of Justin Blake.
 “You cannot stop.
 It always has to be actionable items.
 Justin has that passion.
 It’s just a question of how long you can keep it going.”